hello2all/CarND-Behavioral-Cloning-P3/README.md

 * preprocess.py for preprocessing image data to the generator
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* writeup_report.md and writeup_report.pdf summarizing the results
 * para.py external parameters for development(please ignore this file)

 #### 2. Submission includes functional code